-(You'll find the page link to a list of these foods awaiting you at the bottom of this page.)
+(You'll find the page link to a list of these foods awaiting you further down this page.)

 From a physical point of view, we function best eating the foods that we evolved to eat.
 Our hunter-gatherer ancestors centered their meals on lean meats and fish as well as vegetables and fruits.

 If flourishing physically is your goal as well as losing excess body fat, so should you.

 Now that you know about the foods that speed metabolism and increase your metabolic rate, see the page links directly below to learn about other ways to increase your metabolic rate, and the foods to avoid.

 Recommended for foods that speed metabolism

 The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
 If you found the foods that speed metabolism page informative, these books are excellent further reading suggestions.